Financial Challenge of a Teacher – April 14th Update

 That brings the deficit down to $9,925/year.
 Slowly, but surely, it seems to be becoming at least attainable.

-What It Take to Balance
+What It Takes to Balance

 I went through the rest of the budget, made some reductions that are realistic, and then did some wishful thinking to lower it until it was balanced.